Mount Balloon: Description

 Mount Balloon is part of the Wick Mountains and is situated in the Southland Region of the South Island.
 It is set within Fiordland National Park which is part of the Te Wahipounamu UNESCO World Heritage Site.
 The peak is a prominent landmark along the Milford Track when crossing the McKinnon Pass, with the track traversing the lower west slope of the peak.
 Precipitation runoff from the mountain's west slope drains to the Arthur River, whereas the northeast slope drains into the North Branch Clinton River, and the south slope drains into the Clinton River's West Branch.
 Topographic relief is significant as the summit rises 1250. m above Clinton Canyon in one kilometre.
 The nearest higher neighbour is Mount Elliot, 2.23 kilometres to the north.

 Climbing

 The first ascent of the summit was made in January 1911 by William Grave, Bert Lyttle, and Arthur Talbot via the North Ridge.
 There is also an established route on the Southeast Ridge which was first climbed in January 1953 by Barraclough, Black, and Conway.

 Etymology

 This mountain's toponym was applied by Donald Sutherland who said the peak was sticking out of the mist like a balloon to the east of McKinnon Pass.
-William Grave, who made the first ascent, humourously wrote that "I have heard it said that the peak was so called because it was thought that no one would reach its summit except in a balloon."
+William Grave, who made the first ascent, humorously wrote that "I have heard it said that the peak was so called because it was thought that no one would reach its summit except in a balloon."